Child mortality: Efforts

 Agencies promoting and implementing child survival activities worldwide include UNICEF and non-governmental organizations; major child survival donors worldwide include the World Bank, the British Government's Department for International Development, the Canadian International Development Agency and the United States Agency for International Development.
-In the United States, most non-governmental child survival agencies belong to the CORE Group, a coalition working, through collaborative action, to save the lives of young children in the world's poorest countries.
+In the United States, most non-governmental child survival agencies belong to the CORE Group, a coalition working through collaborative action to save the lives of young children in the world's poorest countries.

 Substantial global progress has been made in reducing child deaths since 1990.
 The total number of under-5 deaths worldwide has declined from 12.6 million in 1990 to approximately 5.5 million in 2020.
 Since 1990, the global under-5 mortality rate has dropped by 59%, from 93 deaths per 1000 live births in 1990 to 36 in 2020.
-This is equivalent to 1 in 11 children dying before reaching age 5 in 1990, compared to 1 in 27 in 2019.
+This is equivalent to 1 in 11 children dying before reaching age 5 in 1990 compared to 1 in 27 in 2019.
 The Sustainable Development Goals has set 2 new goals to reduce under-5 and newborn mortality.
 The goals set newborn mortality for 12 per 1,000 live births in every country and for under 5 mortality 25 per 1,000 livebirths in every country.
 In 2019, 122 countries met this and every 10 years, 20 more are expected to follow.
-WHO states they support health equity and universal health care so that all countries may have proper health care with no finances involved.
+World Health Organization (WHO) states they support health equity and universal health care so that all countries may have proper health care with no finances involved.

 Epidemiology

 Child mortality has been dropping as each country reaches a high stage of DTM.
 From 2000 to 2010, child mortality has dropped from 9.6 million to 7.6 million.
-In order to reduce child mortality rates, there needs to be better education, higher standards of healthcare and more caution in childbearing.
+In order to reduce child mortality rates, there need to be better education, higher standards of healthcare and more caution in childbearing.
 Child mortality could be reduced by attendance of professionals at birth and by breastfeeding and through access to clean water, sanitation, and immunization.
 In 2016, the world average was 41 (4.1%), down from 93 (9.3%) in 1990.
 This is equivalent to 5.6 million children less than five years old dying in 2016.